Inverness to Aberdeen: What to See and Do (inc Maps & Pics)

 Cawdor Castle

-Cawdor Castle has been in the Cawdor family since the 14th century, with 23 generations calling this place home.
-The petrified holly tree in its centre makes this castle interesting and its accompanying stories interesting.
+Cawdor Castle has belonged to the Cawdor family since the 14th century, and 23 generations have called it home.
+The petrified holly tree in its centre makes this castle and its accompanying stories interesting.

-The castle sits amongst the Big Wood, where you’ll find nature trails of varying lengths, and it has three gardens.
+The castle sits amongst the Big Wood, where you’ll find nature trails of varying lengths and three gardens.
 Prices vary depending on whether you want to visit the castle and gardens or just the castle itself.

 Brodie Castle